elithaxxor/BLE-Sniffer/README.md

 ## 🌟 Overview
     =-- standalone or webinterface.

+    [Standalone] --> Install dependencies, read README.md and then python3.
+    [web-interface]--> Cd into standalone, choose what you want and corresponding read README.md and then python3.
 ### 🎯 Purpose

 The **BLE-Sniffer** exists to make scanning and logging BLE devices a breeze!
 From **network monitoring** to **device tracking** and **research**, this repository has something for everyone.